Autumn Deals & Coupon Codes for 2023

 What to Do If Freezer Not Freezing?

-A freezer does not provide a whole lot of value if it is not keeping the temperature below freezing.
-So if you have opened your freezer door and found a mountain of melted items, you are now wondering why my freezer stopped working.
+A freezer does not provide much value if it does not keep the temperature below freezing.
+So, if you have opened your freezer door and found a mountain of melted items, you are now wondering why my freezer stopped working.

 Freezer Not Freezing